epsilon537/boxlambda/docs/installation_and_activation.md

 4. [Set up the environment](#setting-up-the-environment).
 5. [Activate the environment](#activating-the-tools-environment).

-The first four steps need be executed once.
+The first four steps need to be executed once.
 Activating the environment is required every time you're working with BoxLambda.

 ### Getting the Repository